No matter where you go, chances are good that there there might be a game of Quarters going on in one of the local watering holes.

 Once the penalty drink has been refilled, a new round begins.

-Play carries on until players have had enough to drink, or tire of playing.
+Play carries on until players have had enough to drink, or just get tired of playing.

 There is no way to “win” Quarters, so remember to have fun and always make sure there are no stray quarters in anything you drink!